CLARE: Continual Learning for Vision-Language-Action Models via Autonomous Adapter Routing and Expansion: Methodology

 to determine the most relevant adapter.
 By training the discriminators added at stage~$n$ with the loss

-we ensure that the discriminators have a lower reconstruction error when the input features belong to the training distribution of their corresponding adapter.
-During inference, we activate the most relevant adapter that is linked to the discriminator with the smallest reconstruction error~\eqref{eq:reconstruction_error} via the routing mechanism
+we ensure they have a lower reconstruction error when the input features belong to the training distribution of their corresponding adapter.
+During inference, we activate the most relevant adapter linked to the discriminator with the smallest reconstruction error~\eqref{eq:reconstruction_error} via the routing mechanism

-The routing strategy for a layer~$\ell \in \mathcal{E}$ is summarized in~\Cref{alg:routing}.
-The distribution of features~$\bm{x}_\ell$ depends on the adapters in the shallower layers and, therefore, changes when training those adapters.
-To ensure stable training of the discriminators, we adopt a two-stage training strategy.
-First, we train the new adapters jointly using the flow matching loss~\eqref{eq:flow_matching_loss}.
-Then, we freeze all parameters except for the newly added discriminators and train them using the reconstruction loss~\eqref{eq:reconstruction_loss}.
+The routing strategy for one layer is summarized in~\Cref{alg:routing}.
+The distribution of features~$\bm{x}_\ell$ changes when training the adapters in the shallower layers.
+To nevertheless ensure stable discriminator training, we adopt a two-stage training strategy.
+First, we jointly train the new adapters using the flow-matching loss~\eqref{eq:flow_matching_loss}.
+Then, we freeze all parameters except for the new discriminators and train them using the reconstruction loss~\eqref{eq:reconstruction_loss}.
+We note that failed demonstrations, if available, could be added to the discriminators' training data to improve the robustness of the routing mechanism.